timmywebdev/T1A3_TimothyNguyen/README.md

 ### **Feature 3 - Slot Randomisation and Spinning Animation**

-After the game has received a bet amount from the previous feature, it is now time to run the game.
-The first part of this feature is to gather the slot items into a list and then use the 'Random' module to randomly choose from the list.
-The 'Random' module is imported and random.choice() is used on the list.
+After the game has received a `bet_amount` from the previous feature, it is now time to run the game.
+The first part of this feature is to gather the slot items into a list and then use the `Random` module to randomly choose from the list.
+The `Random` module is imported and `random.choice()` is used on the list.
 The function will then return a random choice from the list of slot items given.
 This code displays getting the list and then randomising it:
 ```py
 def reel_randomiser():